Nandheswara/Github_Code_Commiting_Process/README.md

 8. To check the status of the files whether added or not using the below command "git status"

+9. To add the files to the repository using the below command "git add ."
+Note : If you want to add specfic file means you can use the below command
+	"git add FILE_NAME"

-9. To Commit the files Using some message using this below command "git commit -m "Add the Message you want to show""
+10. To Commit the files Using some message using this below command "git commit -m "Add the Message you want to show""

-10. To Push the Local code to the remote Repository using the below command "git push origin prod"
+11. To Push the Local code to the remote Repository using the below command "git push origin prod"

 __________________________________________________________________________________________